 It’s getting easier to figure out where a relative who died in the last 150 years is buried.
-The larger cemeteries often publish lists of who was interred there.
-They may even include a map to help you find the grave.
-Sometimes, if you are really lucky, a volunteer has taken a picture of the headstone or marker and added it to a data base on the Internet.
+The larger cemeteries often publish Internet lists of who was interred there.
+They may even post a map to help you find the grave.
+Sometimes, if you are really lucky, a volunteer has taken a picture of the headstone or marker and added it to a searchable data base.

 When I visited St. Johnsbury, Vermont, looking for the grave of Isaie Gingris (1812-1887), my third great grandfather, I didn’t have the benefit of a headstone picture.
 But the Mt.
 Calvary Catholic Cemetary, located at 6 St. Johns St., did publish a map.
 Isaie and his wife, Rose Deveau (1823-1900), were buried in plot FF 1A of the town’s Catholic cemetery, the Mount Cavalry Cemetery.

 The disconnect was that the cemetery wasn’t very well marked.
 It wasn’t clear where the F section was located, much less the front of the F section, the reason for the double F. I walked all over the graveyard, trying to imagine where the F section might be.
 Suddenly the gravestone appeared.
 Several generations of Gingras were buried here, including the couple’s son, Louis and his wife, Petronille Asselin.
 More research will be needed to identify others listed on the headstone.